bxie/bxie-academic/content/post/students/index.md

 This information relates to students who DU has admitted or currently study at the University of Denver.

 ## Current DU PhD Students
-I may advise up to 2 additional current/admitted DU PhD students.
-If you are interested in working with me, please read on.
+I currently do not have the funding to advise any more PhD students.

 ## Current DU Master's Students
 I will not know about my capacity to advise or fund any Master's students until August 2025.
 Please check back with me then.